Before generating a language, you can add custom words to the Add and remove words. Use the format English word : part-of-speech

 Else if it ends with s, add -e.

 In all other cases add s-.

 The affix tag

 Let’s say your word for “war” is kara and your word for “God” is kin, and you want a compound of those words karakin to mean “God of War”.
 Add the two English words connected with a hyphen:

 Separating the words by a space creates kara kin:

-Sometimes you want to create a root word that doesn’t exist as a stand-alone dictionary entry, but that is only found with affixes attached to it.
+Sometimes you want to create a root word that doesn’t exist as a stand-alone dictionary entry and is only found with affixes attached to it.
 An example in English would be words like “absence” and “absent”, where it is somewhat unclear whether “absence” actually derives from “absent” or if they both derive from a common root “absen”.

 These are known as “bound roots”, since they must be bound to something else.
-To create a bound roots, add them to Add and Remove Words with the special part-of-speech br, eg:
+To create a bound roots, add them to Add and Remove Words with the special part-of-speech root, eg:

 Now absen can be used in the derived words section to create other words.
 Make sure the names of bound roots aren’t the same as other English words!

-Just like any other custom word, you can also define what the root what is in IPA:
+Just like other custom word, you can define what the bound root what is in IPA: